 I got this cutest metal weave pendant along with a beautiful ring as a present on a hot summer day from a dear friend.
 The pendant reminds me of the sun and the summer, my favorite time of the year.

 And it felt just perfect to sew something around these colors to say goodbye to the wonderful summertime.
-And it felt a perfect opportunity to finally sew something for me 😉
+And it felt like a perfect opportunity to finally sew something for me 🙂

-I decided to make something I'm not used to.
+I decided to make something I wasn't used to.
+And am still not.
 Out of my comfort zone.
 I used BLACK fabric.
 Black.
 Seriously?
 Yes.
 If you look around my blog, you'll see I can't stop myself from the wildly colorful fabrics.
 What I sew usually turns itself into something with a crazy amount of bold colors, especially my favorite, apple green.
 No wonder I always keep running out of green and blue sewing thread.
-Do you too? 😉
+Do you too?

 Say, a comfortable shoulder bag for a leisurely Sunday stroll in the city.
 So hobo bag it was!